-1 1 I 1 1 NON-REGULATED CONTAMINANTS Sodium N 52.4 ppm 0 na Sodium is a natural element in groundwater.
+NON-REGULATED CONTAMINANTS Sodium N 52.4 ppm 0 na Sodium is a natural element in groundwater.
 The water supplied in the Ocean Pines Service Area often has a sodium content in excess of 20 ppm, which exceeds the intake level recommended for individuals on physician supervised restricted diets.
 Concerned individuals should take this information to their physicians for personal advice.
-Test date 9/11/12 MTBE (Methyl-butyl-ether) N Well 5 4.6 ppm na 20 MTBE comes from leaking underground storage tanks.Test date 10/30/13 RADIONUCLIDES Gross Beta N Well 3 3.0 pCi/L 0 50 Decay of natural and man- Deposits.
-Test date 10/23/08 Gross Alpha N Well 4 6.0 pCi/L 0 15 Erosion of natural deposits Test date 10/23/08 Radon-222 N Well 2 <.8 Well 5 .2 pCi/L 0 200 proposed Decay of natural deposits Test date 3/23/05
+Test date 9/11/12 MTBE (Methyl-butyl-ether) Ν Well 5 3.1 ppm na 20 MTBE comes from leaking underground storage tanks.Test date 4/30/14 RADIONUCLIDES Gross Beta N Well 3 3.0 pCi/L 0 50 Decay of natural and man- Deposits.
+Test date 10/23/08 Gross Alpha N Well 4 6.0 pCi/L 0 15 Erosion of natural deposits Test date 10/23/08 Radon-222 Ν Well 2 <.8 Well 5 .2 pCi/L 0 200 proposed Decay of natural deposits Test date 3/23/05

-- We constantly monitor the water supply for various constituents.
+We constantly monitor the water supply for various constituents.
 We have detected radon in the finised water supply of Three out of Five Wells.
-There is - We constantly monitor the water supply for various constituents.
-We have detected radon in the finised water supply of Three out of Five Wells.
 There is No Federal regulation for radon levels in drinking water.
 Exposure to air transmitted radon over a long period of time may cause adverse health effects.
-"On October 1,2013", our system transitioned from Stage 1 Disinfection Byproducts (DBP) Rule to the Stage 2 DBP Rule; the Stage 2 DBP Rule has different reporting requirements than Stage 1 DBP Rule.
-Stage 1 DBP data shown above(for Total Trihalomenthanes(TTHM) and Haloaceetic Acids(HHA5), reflect the system wide averages of each contaminant group, and the detected ranges for the system, from the first three quarters of 2013.
-The Stage 2 DBP data shown above reflect the range of monitoring results from all Stage 2 TTHM and HAA5 monitoring locations from the fourth quarter of 2013, Subsequent consumer confidence reports will include only Stage 2 DBP Rule data."
+"On October 1,2013", our system transitioned from Stage 1 Disinfection Byproducts (DBP) Rule to the Stage 2 DBP Rule; the Stage 2 DBP Rule has different reporting requirements than Stage 1DBP Rule.Stage 1 DBP data shown above(for Total Trihalomenthanes(TTHM) and Haloaceetic Acids(HHA5), reflect the system wide averages of each contaminant group, and the detected ranges for the system, from the first three quarters of 2013.
+The Stage 2 DBP data shown above reflect the range of monitoring results from all Stage 2 TTHM and HAA5 monitoring locations from the fourth quarter of 2013, Subsequent consumer confidence reports will include only Stage 2 DBP Rule data." • •